papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 # Funding

-Caltech astronomy and Carnegie will fund 50% of the cost of the retreat for its postdocs, which will correspond to approximately $250.
+Carnegie will fund 100% of the cost of the retreat for its postdocs.
+Caltech astronomy will fund 50% of the cost of the retreat for its postdocs, which will correspond to approximately $250.
 The rest of the funding will have to come from the postdoc's travel funds.
 For the other institutions, there is unfortunately no funding available and thus 100% will have to come from the personal travel fund.

 # Location